 PETA was founded in 1980 and is dedicated to establishing and defending the rights of all animals.
-PETA operates under the simple principle that animals are not ours to eat, wear, experiment on, or use for entertainment.
-PETA educates policymakers and the public about animal abuse and promotes kind treatment of animals.
-PETA is an international nonprofit charitable organization based in Norfolk, Virginia, with affiliates worldwide.
+PETA operates under the simple principle that animals are not ours to experiment on, eat, wear, use for entertainment, or abuse in any other way.
+PETA informs policymakers and the public about animal abuse and promotes kind treatment of animals.
+PETA is an international nonprofit charitable organization based in Norfolk, Virginia, with entities worldwide.

 PETA believes that animals have rights and deserve to have their best interests taken into consideration, regardless of whether they are useful to humans.
 Like you, they are capable of suffering and have an interest in leading their own lives.